jiuchen1986/PyOps/ganglia-nagios/ansible/README.md

 - SSH parameters required to connect to the hosts in the cluster, e.g. `ansible_user`, `ansible_ssh_pass`, or `ansible_become_pass`, add them into this inventory file too.

 ### Plan extra vars for the playbook
 In order to overwrite the variables' values in `group_vars/all.yaml`, variables for operations on the single cluster must be input using `-e` or `--extra-vars` when calling the playbook.
-The recognized variables for the current implementation are listed below:
+Some recognized variables for the current implementation are listed below:

 - **single_cluster**: the name of the current cluster
 - **ganglia\_nagios\_server**: a resolvable name or a reachable ip address of the installed monitoring server running ganglia-gmetad, ganglia-web and nagios core. **Note** that if ssh parameters, such as `ansible_user`, `ansible_ssh_pass`, or `ansible_become_pass`, are required to connect to the server from the host running the playbooks, add these parameters into `group_vars/ganglia-nagios-server.yaml`